 What can I do with my collections?

+First of all, using collections you may organize all your assets in a proper way.
 Once you locate the mouse cursor on the name of the chosen collection in the tree of collections, the whole line becomes gray offering you several buttons to utilize.

 - “Upload a file” button allows you to upload the document directly to the chosen collection.